sshilpisingh2207/TextNarrator/TextNarrator/readme.txt

  -> Added more details like the size of the file, and the path of the file in listview.
  - >Displays the name of the file.(Implemented in milestone1)
-- >Displays the first page of the pdf as a bitmap in listview.(Implemented in milestone1) -(Shilpi Singh)
+- >Displays the first page of the pdf as a bitmap in listview.(Implemented in milestone1)

 2) Added pause functionality.
--(Priya Bhatt)

 3) Added stop button to action bar of PdfTextActivity.
--(Shilpi Singh)

 4)Added menu to the PdfTextActivity (where the pdf text is displayed).
     The menu gives the following options
   ->-Go to Page: Opens a dialog that allows user to enter the page.
-And goes to the page entered if its a valid page number.(Shilpi SIngh)
+And goes to the page entered if its a valid page number

   ->(Bookmark: Opens a submenu with the following options: -(Priya Bhatt)